-The subject will be trained on how to complete the WOMAC, Patient Global Assessment and EuroQol.
-The subject should complete these questionnaires prior to any physical evaluation that must be done at each follow-up visit.
+The Subject will be trained on how to complete the WOMAC, VAS Pain, NRS Pain, Patient Global Assessment and EuroQoL.

 The Blinded Evaluator will collect and record AEs from the subjects and consult the Treating Physician only as needed in the management of AEs.
 The Blinded Evaluator will be a physician, research nurse, registered physiotherapist or physician assistant trained to perform the assessments outlined in the protocol.